BramVan-Oosterhout/katacoda-scenarios/foswiki2/workbenchone/step2.md

                        }%"
             }%\"
 ```
 You can see the convenienence of the inside out, left to right evaluation.
-First the FORM parameter is expanded.
-Then the RENDERFORMDEF macro extracts the TopicType from the Form definition.
+First the FORM macro is expanded.
+Then the RENDERFORMDEF macro extracts the TopicType from the form definition.
 And that type is provided as the default for the TYPE parameter.

 ## The DBCALL with parameters resolved
-To illustrate the parameter default and the consequence of the expansion, you find the content repeated below with a minor modification: `percentDBCALL` has been replaced by `percent%lt;nop>DBCALL`.
+To illustrate the parameter default and the consequence of the expansion, you find the content repeated below with a minor modification: `percntDBCALL` has been replaced by `percnt%lt;nop>DBCALL`.
 DBCALL is no longer recognized as a macro!
 The result of including the topic %`INCLUDE{ "%`TOPIC%" }% is now:

 %INCLUDE{ "%TOPIC%" }%